shadowquillapp/shadowquillapp/README.md

 - Doesn't collect telemetry or usage data, and never will.
 Please feel free to take a look at the codebase to see for yourself
 - Gives you complete control over your privacy when it comes to a fully offline AI toolkit

-To completely reset the app, open Settings → Data Location and click Reset Application, or manually delete the PromptCrafter user data directory shown there.
+To completely reset the app, open Settings → Data Location and click Reset Application, or manually delete the ShadowQuill user data directory shown there.
 The exact path to where everything is stored is avaiabled in the application's settings.

 ## Building from Source

-If you want to modify PromptCrafter or build it yourself:
+If you want to modify ShadowQuill or build it yourself:

 **Requirements:**